 What we do

 Our service model is based on self efficacy.
-We want to support and enable people to do more by helping themselves, which in turn helps transform lives within families and wider communities.
-By empowering and training people to become more effective advocates for themselves and their children, we help create more effective home learning environments in which children can boost their language skills, grow and thrive.
+We want to support and enable families to do more by helping themselves, which in turn helps transform lives within families and wider communities.
+By empowering parents to become more effective advocates for themselves and their children, we help create more effective home learning environments in which children can boost their language skills, grow and thrive.
 Building meaningful relationships with children and their parents and carers, we create space to tailor our support to the needs of the family.